w3c/wai-curricula/content/designer/forms-design.md

 * design user experiences that consider position and appearance for labels and instructions
 * define clear and consistent names for form elements across websites and applications
-* define visual and non-visual instructions about which input fields are required
+* define visual and non-visual instructions for required input fields
 * define clear visual and non-visual instructions about changes in context before the component that originates such changes
 * define overall visual and non-visual instructions about existing time limits in a form and about how to adjust them, extend them, and turn them off
-* define clear visual and non-visual instructions about the current step and about the total number of steps involved in a multi-step form
+* define clear visual and non-visual instructions for the current step and the total number of steps involved in a multi-step form
 * identify related requirements for developers to provide semantics for labels and instructions

 #### Teaching Ideas for Topic